 You can practice writing conclusions by paraphrasing what you’ve written in your article or blog post.
 This involves rewriting passages using different words to make the meaning clearer to your reader.
 It can involve providing more details to clarify the original meaning of the content.
 The paraphrased content should still contain the original thoughts and ideas, and make any “hidden” or “suppressed” meanings more explicit.

-Need help with writing for your audience?
+Do you need help with writing a conclusion to your article or blog post?
 Let me know – firstname.lastname@example.org.